ahmohbati/SecOn/Security-Onion-14.04-Release-Notes.md

 - ELSA charts now work out of the box with the standard Chromium browser (no more Flash requirement).

 - ELSA dashboards now work with no Internet access (no more Google Visualization requirement).

+- For more information, please refer to the full [Installation](Installation) guide and other documentation on the Wiki.